- Why would I want to use MP3 files

 add on called dMC Auxiliary Input.
 For editing the recordings (to

-end, etc.) I use MP3 Direct Cut.
-To play them back I use Winamp
+etc.) I use MP3 Direct Cut.
+To play them back I use Winamp along

-along with a little program I wrote called Wplayer.
-Wplayer gives
+with a little program I wrote called Wplayer.
+Wplayer gives you a

-you a tape counter, tip timer, convenient keyboard shortcuts,
+tape counter, tip timer, convenient keyboard shortcuts, etc. See my

 - Will Wplayer work with Winamp version